 Section 9 (Terms) – In this field, enter the payment structure set up for the purchaser.
 For example, if the seller agreed to give the buyer twenty-one (21) days to pay the invoice in full, this would be written as “Net 21.”

 Section 11 (Package quantity) – State the number of individual packages (boxes, crates, bags, etc.) of each item.
-For example, if two boxes of t-shirts and three boxes of socks are being transported, the numbers “2” and “3” would be on the form next to the appropriate item.
-Not “5.”
+For example, if two boxes of t-shirts and three boxes of socks are being transported, instead of the number “5,” the numbers “2” and “3” would be on the form next to the appropriate item.